shakimleslie1990/shakimleslie1990/README.md

     👋 Hi, I’m Shakim.
 An upcoming computer support specialist.
-    👀 I’m interested in developing interative gaming and simulation applications.
+    👀 I’m interested in developing interactive gaming and simulation applications.
     🌱 I’m currently studying the fundamentals of software engineering and game development.
     💞️ I’m looking to collaborate on projects such as software engineering and game development.
     📫 How to reach me by E-mail @ shakimleslie1990@yahoo.com SUBJECT [Github Inquiry - (company name)]